 How do you edit your Instagram photos?

-I pretty much exclusively use camera photos (no phone) and everything is first edited in Lightroom using LC Presets (post coming on that soon).
-I usually use the Lightroom App on my phone for convenience.
+I almost always use camera photos (no phone) and everything is first edited in Lightroom using LC Presets (post coming on that soon).
+I usually use the Lightroom App on my phone.

 What camera do you use?

 There are a few things I look for in a camera, depending on what I plan to use it for.

-For travel, I want something fairly lightweght.
-I’m often traveling alone, so I don’t want to attract a lot of attention to myself by carrying a large and expensive camera.
+For travel, I want something lightweight and durable.
 If I’m going to be shooting animals, I want a powerful zoom.

 For any type of photography, I want a camera that is easy to use and has powerful features.

 Most importantly, I look for image quality.
 I want a camera that shoots stunning images and videos!

 I shoot primarily with the Canon EOS R Mirrorless camera and the Nikon B700.
 I prefer the Canon with a 35mm lens for people shots and the Nikon for animals (the zoom is fantastic.)
 For travel and outdoor photos I use the Canon with an RF 24-105mm lens.
 I also use the Fujifilm XT20 for some travel shots, and the DJI Mavic Air drone.
 I shoot video content for Youtube with the Canon, Nikon, and DJI.
 Instagram stories are usually shot with my Google Pixel 3

 What drone do you recommend?